PacMAN

 The first field sampling campaign of PacMAN has been successfully completed.
 Settlement plates were replaced, plankton and water samples collected and environmental parameters recorded.
 Three settlement plates from each site were used for sorting and collecting specimens for genetic vouchering.
 These initial sampling campaigns will help in refining the sampling Read more…

-By Saara Suominen, 1 year1 year ago
+By Saara Suominen, 3 years3 years ago

 News